-Our Chief Executive Officer typically proposes base salary, target bonuses, and equity incentive compensation for members of our executive team (excluding herself) to the compensation committee.
-Her proposals are based on the Company's pay philosophy and methodology and in-line with executive compensation for similarly situated executives at peer companies.
-Our compensation committee then typically reviews and discusses the proposals with the Chief Executive Officer for all executives other than the Chief Executive Officer.
-The compensation committee, without the applicable members of management present, further discusses the Chief Executive Officer's recommendations and ultimately recommends for our Board of Directors' approval the base salary, target bonuses and equity incentive compensation of our executive officers for the current year, as well as the amount of executive officer cash bonuses for the prior year, based on the attainment of corporate and individual goals.
-The Chief Executive Officer is not present during voting or deliberations regarding her compensation by the compensation committee or the Board of Directors.
-During 2018, our compensation committee engaged Radford as its independent compensation consultant, to review our executive compensation peer group and program design and assess our executives' compensation relative to comparable companies.
-See "Corporate Governance-Committees of the Board of Directors-Compensation Committee" for more information about the engagement of Radford by the compensation committee.
+Our compensation committee recommends to our Board of Directors our executives' compensation.
+Our compensation committee typically reviews and discusses management's proposed compensation with the chief executive officer for all executives other than the chief executive officer.
+The compensation committee, without the applicable members of management present, discusses management's recommendations and ultimately approves the recommendation of compensation of our executive officers.
+During 2015, our compensation committee engaged Radford, as its independent compensation consultant, to review our executive compensation peer group and program design and assess our executives' compensation relative to comparable companies.
+See "Corporate Governance-Committees of the Board of Directors-Compensation Committee" for more information about Radford.

 Base salary.
-In 2018, we paid annual base salaries to Dr. Milne, Dr. Donovan and Dr. Nichols in the amounts of \$476,132, \$411,440, and \$357,204, respectively.
-These 2018 annual base salaries reflected a market-based merit increase from 2017 of 3%, and an additional market adjustment of 2.6% for Dr. Donovan.
-These base salaries were determined using a competitive assessment of similarly situated executives at our peer companies to make them competitive with the 50th percentile, as well as to address customary annual base salary increases and to recognize their individual performance.
+In 2015, we paid annual base salaries to Dr. Milne, Mr. Modi, Dr. Donovan and Dr. Jirousek in the amounts of \$420,000, \$327,564, \$360,360 and \$254,305, respectively.
 We use base salaries to recognize the experience, skills, knowledge and responsibilities required of all our employees, including our NEOs.
 None of our NEOs is currently party to an employment agreement or other agreement or arrangement that provides for automatic or scheduled increases in base salary.